-If you have a lot of additional earnings, you might go 30% or higher.
+If you're well into a higher tax bracket, you might save 30% or more.
 A good tax advisor can help you find your sweet spot.

 I've been really impressed by how Hurdlr calculates taxes.
 You set up a tax profile, tell it about your filing status, whether you have other income, etc. It will take all of that and figure out the percent for you.

-Again, go for simplicity.
-Don't overthink it.
+In the end, don't overthink it.
 Don't make it so involved that you get overwhelmed.
-That's why I like the flat 25%.
+That's why I like the simple, flat 25% of profits.

 Step 4: Save it.

 Don't touch a penny until you've pulled money out for your taxes.